STAT545-UBC/STAT545-UBC-original-website/block005_first-use-git-rstudio.md

 Awesome, you can now automatically download content from your (or any other public) GitHub repository!

-### Step 4, plan B
+### Step 3, plan B

-If this Step 4 does not work, here is something to try:
+If Step 3 does not work, here is something to try:

   * Create a new Rstudio project: *File > New Project > New Directory > Empty Project*.